mattiebear/rubberstamp/README.md

 ## Variable Injection

 You can alter the names of files and directories as well as the contents when injection tokens are included in either.
-To modify the name of a file or directory, include the format `__name__` in the filename.
-Rubberstamp will replace instances of `__name__` with the provided `{ name: 'value' }` entry provided in the injection object.
+To modify the name of a file or directory, include the format `__name__` in the filename, that is the key of the variable bookended by double underscores.
+Rubberstamp will replace instances of `__name__` with the `{ name: 'value' }` entry in the injection object.

 ## File Names